martinyis/Weather-App/README.md

 - [License](#license)

 ## About The App
-Weather App it is a simple weather application whihc allows a user to see a weather and information about it.
+Weather App it is a simple weather application which allows a user to see a weather and information about it.
 You can see weather from any city around the world as well as weather from your current location.
-You also can see detail information about the current weather and also weather on next 5 days.
+You also can see detail information about the current weather and also weather for next 5 days.

 ## Technologies